 Cha Houy Teuk- A Jelly Dessert: No meal in Cmabodia is complete without a mouth-watering dessert.
 This extremely refreshing dessert is made up of agar agar which is derived from seaweed.
 Bright, edible colors like greens and pinks are added to the jelly which makes it super popular among children.
 This is combined with sago and coconut cream and is usually served with a scoop of shaved ice.

-If you’re traveling during peak season or want to stay in a luxury hotel in Cambodia then it’s wise to book your accommodation in advance.
+Whether you’re a backpacker, flash-packer or a luxury vacationer, Cambodia will not disappoint you.
+A basic hotel room in Cambodia can cost less than $20 dollars.
+If you’re looking for accommodation that includes western amenities and comforts then there will be more options to choose from in the big cities and popular tourist hotspots like Phnom Penh.
+If you’re traveling to Cambodia during peak season or wish to stay in a luxury hotel then it’s wise to book your accommodation in advance.
 Don’t wait until you arrive to see what’s available or you may be disappointed to find that all the best places to stay have already been snapped up.
+Cambodia is a very popular year-round destination you know!

 There’s a wet and dry season in Cambodia and temperatures rarely dip below 68°F (20°C).
 Cambodia is warm year-round but most travelers choose to visit in the dry season between November and March.
 If you prefer less crowds then go between May and early October when the prices are lower but the weather isn’t as great.

-Cambodia is an affordable destination for travelers on all budgets.
-The cost of your trip to Cambodia depends on the comfort level you want while there.
-If you’re backpacking, staying in hostels and eating street food then budget between $20 and $35 a day.
-If you’re looking to stay in private rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in Cambodia then budget about $100 to $200 plus a day.
+Cambodia is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Cambodia really depends on the level of comfort you will expect while here.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $20 to $30 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 Meal For One

 Other essential items to pack for a trip to Cambodia include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.